pyscf/pyscf.github.io/source/index.rst

 ..
-PySCF index file, created by `ablog start` on Mon Feb  8 20:10:55 2021.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+PySCF

 Welcome to the PySCF Website!
 =================================

-The Python-based Simulations of Chemistry Framework PySCF is an open-source collection of electronic structure modules powered by Python.
+The Python-based Simulations of Chemistry Framework (PySCF) is an open-source collection of electronic structure modules powered by Python.
 The package aims to provide a simple, lightweight, and efficient platform for quantum chemistry calculations and methodology development.

 In addition to the core libraries, PySCF supports a rich